Mercedes-Benz CLA: Third generation (C178/174; 2025)

 The third-generation CLA, officially marketed as CLA with EQ Technology, was unveiled on 13 March 2025, firstly as a sedan.
 The CLA is the first model to be based on the Mercedes-Benz Modular Architecture (MMA) platform.

 For the first time for Mercedes, the combustion-engine and battery electric models of the CLA feature identical designs for the exterior and interior, as well as sharing a model name.
 This marks the end to Mercedes’ strategy of entirely bespoke battery electric models being developed to sit alongside their combustion-engine equivalents, such as with the E-Class and EQE.

 The battery models come with an 800-volt electrical architecture and advanced drive units with a two-speed transmission on the main drive at the rear axle.
 It can recharge up to 325 km of range in just 10 minutes and fast DC charging up to 320 kW.

 The Shooting Brake model was unveiled on 14 July 2025, as the first battery electric station wagon from Mercedes-Benz.
+The Shooting Brake model will not be available in North America (United States and Canada).

+The third-generation CLA was awarded as the 2026 European Car of the Year, becoming the second Mercedes-Benz to won the European award after the Mercedes-Benz 450SE.